-As of December 31, 2023, the Company had approximately 51 risks in its insured portfolio and generally adds only a small number of new transactions each year, limiting potential operational errors.
-The relatively small number of risks allows careful review of the transaction documents and quality control of the data points captured in the Company's systems by technically competent and experienced employees.
+As of December 31, 2024 and December 31, 2023, the Company had 7,214 and 7,006 risks in its insured portfolio.
+The moderate increase in the number of risks allows careful review of the transaction documents and quality control of the data points captured in the Company's systems by knowledgeable employees.